Reactivity | Hu, Mu, Bv, Ce, I, Pl, Hu(-)Species Glossary |

 |

-Application Notes | See individual datasheets for validated applications. |
+Application Notes | See individual datasheets of components for their validated applications |

 Storage | Store at 4C.
 Do not freeze. |

-| Research Areas for LRRK2 Antibody Pack (NB100-938)Find related products by research area.
+Research Areas for LRRK2 Antibody Pack (NB100-938)Find related products by research area.

 |